 We each approach and view situations from different perspectives.
-While someone may see an opportunity to do something different, others may experience fear – it all comes down to the details we ‘stick’ with or focus on.
-This stickiness is what can stand in our own way.
+While someone may see an opportunity to do something differently, others may experience resistance or fear – it all comes down to the details we ‘stick’ with or focus on.
+And it’s this stickiness that stalls the progress of any kind as we ‘stand in our own way’.

 Negative examples such as

-“You’ve never liked vegetables’ – Things never change
+“You’ve never liked vegetables’ – Things never change, and neither will you.

 “Why are you crying?
 You’re ok” – It’s not ok to show emotions

-Notice the narrative comes from a place of good intention at the time (parents trying to counter effect a negative into a positive) but unfortunately also leads to feelings of not being good enough or always doomed for failure.
+You may notice the narratives comes from a place of good intention at the time (parents trying to counter effect a negative into a positive) but unfortunately, this leads to feelings of not being good enough or always doomed for failure.

 When we repeat an action (or even hear it or say it), it becomes a habit or ingrained script.
-A process that happens in the background we aren’t even aware of.
-It’s after you really, and I mean REALLY think about how and why you actually do something, habits will continue to shape your daily lifestyle.
+It creates a subconscious process that happens in the background even when we aren’t aware.
+Offering yourself moments of understanding around how and why you do something, is the only way to intervene inhabits that continue to shape your daily lifestyle.

-Over the next couple of days try catching yourself in the moment of what you’re stories you’re telling yourself.
-Notice them throughout the day.
+Over the next couple of days experimenting with yourself, be curious, try catching yourself in the moment of what stories you’re telling yourself.
+You may imagine a no-good little devil tapping you on the shoulder, whispering in your ear.
+Notice these repeating scripts throughout the day and how they shape your choices.
 Perhaps you may begin to feel frustrated about something, jealous, angry, hurt, happy or sad.
 Feel this moment of reaction and what may begin to feel a little sticky.

-Now, you may ask – What has this got to do with Health Coaching Karla?
-Ah, I can see your point but when we begin to get caught up in reacting to emotions or following scripts our healthstyle choices take a downward spiral.
-Emotional eating, making excuses for not showing up to a workout, allowing stress to take a strangle hold – all stem from unconscious life stories.
-Remaining in an unstable relationship affects our thought patterns of not being good enough let alone allow the time to look after ourselves through proper nourishment and care.
+Now, you may ask – What has this got to do with our Nutrition and Health?
+Ah, I can see your point but when we begin to get caught up in reacting to negative emotions or following scripts our health style choices take a downward spiral.
+Emotional eating, making excuses for not showing up to a workout, allowing stress to take a stranglehold – all stem from unconscious life stories.
+Remaining in an unstable relationship affects our thought patterns of not being good enough, let alone allow the time to look after ourselves through proper nourishment and care.
 I call it the ripple effect.

 3 Steps to Overcoming Life Scripts

-2. Remain the observer in the situation – likened to a 3rd party watching from afar.
+- Remain the observer in the situation – likened to seeing yourself watching from afar.
 See the story as not necessarily being true and only a belief that has been presented to you.
-Keep coming back to the present moment.
-Like any muscle or things we try to strengthen, it takes time and practice so don’t beat yourself up if you keep getting drawn back to a strong emotion.
+Keep returning to the present moment.
+Like any muscle or things, we try to strengthen, it simply takes time and practice so don’t beat yourself up if you keep getting drawn back to a strong emotion.
 Just start at the beginning.

-3. Allow the feeling to release and flow out of your hands and feet like a free-flowing tap.
-We need to acknowledge that issues may have originated from adolescent years but as an adult we have the choice to the parts of childhood we hold on to and what we need to let go of.
+- Allow the feeling to release and flow out of your hands and feet like a free-flowing tap.
+We need to acknowledge that issues may have originated from adolescent years but as an adult, we have the choice to the parts of childhood we hold on to and what we need to let go of.

 Each time this sequence is practiced you will find that it will become easier.
 Hopefully less caught up in what the trigger was and more aware of how you react.
 The most important thing is that you’ve recognised a pattern and stepped away from it.
-Better yet, write it down and think of an alternative action (positive self -soothing techniques) that you can repeat to form a new habit.
+Better yet, write it down and think of alternative action (positive self -soothing techniques) that you can repeat to form a new habit or reaction.

-This can be confronting and take a lot of effort to develop but at the same time this is what allows us to step out of the shadow of us being us, and giving ourselves permission to let go of old beliefs that may be holding us back from success.
+This process can be confronting but at the same time, this is what allows us to step out of the shadow of us being us and permit ourselves to let go of old beliefs that may be holding us back from success.